 The human body is made up of 4 types of tissue.
 Connective tissues are essential for us to function and have 4 major roles, to connect, protect, transport fluids and nutrients and defend us.
-Connective tissues include our bones, tendons, cartilage, fat, blood, arteries, lymph and more.
-This makes up a large chunk of our body, some connective tissues are strong and solid, others are liquid, some are stretchy, others squishy.
+Connective tissues include our bones, tendons, cartilage, fat, blood, arteries, lymph, and more.
+This makes up a large chunk of our body, some connective tissues are solid, others are liquid, some are stretchy, and others squishy.

 What is Ehlers Danlos Syndrome?

 There are 13 subtypes to this condition but here is what we all have in common:

 - Hypermobile joints- joints that stretch further than normal

 - Skin hyperextensibility – skin that stretches further than normal

 - Skin fragility- we bruise like a peach!

 I officially got my diagnosis this year, but it was a swimming coach and a Podiatrist who were the first people to recognize I had hypermobile joints.